Numerically "exact" charge transport dynamics in a dissipative electron-phonon model rationalizing the success of the transient localization scenario: Summary and outlook

 \section{Summary and outlook}

-In this study, we have considered an underexplored aspect of carrier transport in molecular semiconductors, namely, the influence of the damping of vibrational motions on transport dynamics.
-In contrast to many previous studies, which inferred transport properties from carrier dynamics starting from the factorized initial condition, our considerations are based on the numerically exact quantum dynamics of the current autocorrelation function of a one-dimensional dissipative model with nonlocal carrier--vibrational interaction.
+In this study, we have considered an underexplored aspect of carrier transport in molecular semiconductors, namely, how a nonzero width of the spectrum of the vibrations modulating carrier's hopping amplitude influences transport dynamics.
+Previous studies considered this aspect using the Drude--Lorentz spectral density and inferred transport properties from carrier dynamics starting from the factorized initial condition.
+Our considerations are instead based on the numerically ``exact'' quantum dynamics of the current autocorrelation function of a one-dimensional model with the physically more plausible (and formally more appropriate) Brownian-oscillator spectral density of nonlocal carrier--vibrational interaction.
 We use the DEOM representation of quantum dynamics, whose dissipaton algebra is essential to correctly treat the phonon-assisted current.

-Whenever weakly damped (or undamped) vibrational dynamics are taken seriously, either numerically exactly or approximately, the diffusive carrier dynamics in the physically relevant high-temperature intermediate-interaction regime sets in from the superdiffusive side, giving rise to enhancements in the dynamical mobility below the vibrational frequency.
-Considering damping strengths characteristic of realistic materials, we find that the diffusive transport is approached from the subdiffusive side, and that the dynamical mobility exhibits no low-frequency upturns.
+Whenever weakly damped (or undamped) vibrational dynamics are taken seriously, either numerically ``exactly'' or approximately, the diffusive carrier dynamics in the physically relevant high-temperature intermediate-interaction regime set in from the superdiffusive side, giving rise to enhancements in the dynamical mobility below the vibrational frequency.
+Considering damping strengths (widths of the relevant phonon spectrum) characteristic of realistic materials, we find that the diffusive transport is approached from the subdiffusive side and that the dynamical mobility exhibits no low-frequency upturns.
 Notably, this is in qualitative agreement with the majority of experimental results and the widely used transient localization scenario.
 Our findings explain the success of the exponentially decaying ansatz underlying the TLS in rationalizing experimental data.
-We suggest that low-frequency enhancements in the dynamical-mobility profiles in minimal models reflect the widely used assumption of undamped vibrations.
+We suggest that low-frequency enhancements in the dynamical-mobility profiles in minimal models reflect the widely used assumption of a delta-like phonon spectrum (undamped vibrations).